adam000/tilde-slash-bin/README.md

 `watch` in some cases because you can see the output of the older commands, while `watch` will only show you the output of the most recent command.

-**NOTE**: unfortunately this doesn't work with aliases or functions yet.
+While this does work with functions, it fails with aliases due to [how bash works](http://stackoverflow.com/a/11136867/211176).
+Convert aliases to functions if you need to use them with `rep`.

 ### Example